Instagram Question

 Short answer

-What to do if your desired date will not save
+What to do if your date will not save

 If a post refuses to schedule as far out as you want, do not assume Instagram scheduling is broken altogether.
 First, try a date that is closer in.
 If that works, you are likely dealing with a workflow-specific limit rather than a complete scheduling failure.